+- Reaction Paper 3 - 50 points -

+Goals

-- Reaction Paper 2 - 50 points -Goals These reaction papers serve as an opportunity for you to... • correct any problems pointed out in your prior reaction paper (that you didn't fix in your revision of that paper). • practice and improve your writing. • enhance your ability to analyze assumptions and evidence authors and filmmakers use in making their arguments or telling their stories. • prepare for writing your research paper and media presentation. • Back to the Future (1985) Resources • All You Zombies by Robert A. Heinlein (1959) Assignment Pretend one-time, one-way time travel is possible.
-Assuming that you would choose to make a (one way, one time) trip through time, write an essay about whether you would choose to go backward or forward in time and why.
-Remember, it's a one-time and one-way trip, so you'll be spending the rest of your life whenever you end up.
-Your first version must be no less than three (3) pages in length, double-spaced, in a 12-Format point font that you like, with one-inch margins.
-The revised version must be no more than two (2) pages.
+These reaction papers serve as an opportunity for you to...

+- correct any problems pointed out in your prior reaction papers. - continue to practice and improve your writing. - enhance your ability to analyze assumptions and evidence authors and filmmakers use in making their arguments or telling their stories.

+Resources

+- Star Trek: TOS What are Little Girls Made of?
+(1966)

+- Star Trek: TNG Measure of a Man (1989)

+- Star Trek: TNG The Quality of Life (1992)

+- Robot Dreams by Isaac Asimov (1986)

+Assignment

+Write an essay about what it means - to you - to be a person.
+Given your feelings on that, is Data a person?
+Are exocomps people?
+What about Elvex?
+And Andrea?
+(Ruk?)
+Is there even sufficient data (sorry) to support a conclusion one way or the other?
+Convince me..

+Format

+You may submit only one version of this paper, so be careful to get it right the first time.
+As ever, your paper must be no more than two (2) pages in length, double-spaced, in a 12-point font that you like, with one-inch margins.
 Put your name, the date, and an interesting paper title paper on the top of first page.

+Details and Grading

+- Content 15 points - Did you express your central ideas in simple sentences? - Did you express your own thoughts and arguments? - Organization

+20 points

+- Does the introduction provide focus?

+- Does the conclusion summarize the author's ideas as well as yours?

+- Does the conclusion offer some final perspective or conclusion?

+- Is the paper easy to follow?

+- Does ir flow naturally, with clear and logical transitions between paragraphs?

+- Does each paragraph have a central idea?

+- Are your sources clearly identified?

+- Grammar and Style

+15 points

-Details Content 15 points and Did you express your central ideas in simple sentences?
-Grading Did you express your own thoughts and arguments?
-Organization 20 points Does the introduction provide focus? • Does the conclusion summarize the author's ideas as well as yours?
-Does the conclusion offer some final perspective or conclusion?
-Is the paper easy to follow? - Does ir flow naturally, with clear and logical transitions between paragraphs? - Does each paragraph have a central idea?
-Are your sources clearly identified? • Grammar and Style 15 points • Is there any grammatical or speling errors?
-Is the writing style clear and FOI (free of jargon)?
-Are your word choices non-abstruse? • Formatting -∞ if not Does the paper conform to the formatting specifications?
+- Is there any grammatical or speling errors? - ▶ Is the writing style clear and FOI (free of jargon)? - Are your word choices non-abstruse? - Formatting $-\infty$ if not - Does the paper conform to the formatting specifications?